 This yummy drink is very popular in Vietnam and little stalls selling it are dotted everywhere.
 It’s made by popping a few stalks into a machine, which then squashes them, releasing a pale yellow juice.
 They hold way more liquid than you would expect, and it wasn’t long before we all had pint-sized glasses full of icy sugar cane.
 Not only were the drinks refreshing, but the cup full of ice was the best way to cool down our sweaty foreheads!

 Back on track and the end of day 1 was in sight, but of course we couldn’t make it to the homestay without a few more bumps in the road!
 We’d crossed a lot of bridges on our journey so far, but the next bridge we came across was probably the most memorable.
 Crumbling away, narrow, peppered with holes and, the best part, it was at a right angle!

-After the bridge we were once again speeding along dirt tracks, this time surrounded with swamps and fruit tree groves.
-These dirt tracks became more and more sandy, making them a little difficult to manoeuvre, but nothing a slower speed can’t handle… or so we thought.
+After the bridge, we were once again speeding along dirt tracks, this time surrounded by swamps and fruit tree groves.
+These dirt tracks became sandier and sandier, making them a little difficult to manoeuvre, but nothing a slower speed can’t handle… or so we thought.
 The small piles of sand and sharp bends made it hard to keep the bikes steady and maybe one of us might have had taken a tumble – but what happened on tour stays on tour!

 Cute Puppies and Rice Wine – Arriving at the Homestay

 In the early evening we finally arrived at our destination – Happy Family Homestay – just in time; our bottoms probably couldn’t have been sat on for much longer!
 We were greeted by the owner and an adorable puppy who ended up following us around for most of our stay – definitely not complaining about that!
 We all had a quick swim in the homestay’s pool to cool off before watching the sun go down over the Mekong river.